Maui Brown Water Advisory: Can You Snorkel After Rain?

 So here’s the big question everyone asks (usually while staring at the ocean like it personally betrayed them): “Can we still snorkel today?”

-A Brown Water Advisory is basically Hawaiʻi’s way of saying: “Heads up—recent rain may have pushed polluted runoff into the ocean.”
+A Brown Water Advisory is basically Hawaiʻi’s way of saying: “Heads up.
+Recent rain may have pushed polluted runoff into the ocean.”

-Brown Water Is Not Always Literally Brown
+Brown Water Isn't Always Literally Brown

-Another sneaky Maui thing: it might be sunny at your beach… but if it rained hard upcountry or in the mountains, runoff can still flow down to the coast through streams and storm drains.
+Another sneaky Maui thing: it might be sunny at your beach, but if it rained hard upcountry or in the mountains, runoff can still flow down to the coast through streams and storm drains.
 Translation: “blue skies” doesn’t always mean “blue water.”

-Low Visibility Makes Snorkeling Riskier (Even If You Feel Fine)
+Low Visibility Makes Snorkeling Riskier

 Even if you’re thinking, “I’m tough, I’ll just do a quick snorkel,” low visibility changes the game: